> Financial Aid

 To be considered for FWS, you must apply for financial aid early.
 We recommend that you apply for your FAFSA (Free Application for Federal Student Aid) before March 2nd and complete your financial aid application process before May 1st every year.
 On your application, as well as your college form, you must indicate that you are interested in working a part-time job as a FWS student worker.
 If you are awarded for FWS, you must follow the instruction on your award letter and schedule an appointment to meet your FWS Coordinator for an assignment.
-You have to fill out a stack of payroll forms and complete the hiring process.

 How will I be paid?

 Federal Work study students are paid by the hour and checks are mailed to you every two weeks.
 Electronic fund transfer is available if you want your paychecks to be deposited directly into a checking or savings account.

 Are Federal Work-Study jobs on campus or off campus?

 If you work on campus, you’ll usually work for your school.
 If you work off campus, your employer will usually be a private nonprofit organization or a public agency and the work performed must be in the public interest.

 Can I work as many hours as I want?